pyeventsourcing/eventsourcing/docs/topics/domain.rst

     aggregate._trigger_event(Aggregate.Event)

-The :class:`~eventsourcing.domain.Aggregate.Event` base class defines a nested base class :class:`~eventsourcing.domain.Aggregate.Event`. which will normally be subclassed to define the particular event classes for a particular concrete aggregate.
+The :class:`~eventsourcing.domain.Aggregate` base class has a nested base class :class:`~eventsourcing.domain.Aggregate.Event` which will normally be subclassed to define the particular event classes for a particular concrete aggregate.
 The :class:`~eventsourcing.domain.Aggregate.Created` class is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_